shivamshinde123/Fake-Review-Bounty-Hunter/README.md

 ![](https://img.shields.io/github/directory-file-count/shivamshinde123/Fake-Review-Bounty-Hunter)
 ![](https://img.shields.io/github/license/shivamshinde123/Fake-Review-Bounty-Hunter)

-A robust system to detect and flag suspicious or fake reviews on platforms like Yelp using machine learning, NLP, and graph algorithms.
-The project combines ETL pipelines, database design, review-pattern detection, and an interactive dashboard to automate review screening.
+A  system to detect and flag suspicious or fake reviews on platforms like Yelp using machine learning, NLP, and graph algorithms.
+The project combines ETL pipelines, database design, review-pattern detection, and an interactive frontend to show the detected patterns.

 ---